javascript-tutorial/en.javascript.info/1-js/4-data-structures/11-date/article.md

 Besides the given methods, there are two special ones, that do not have a UTC-variant:

 `getTime()`
-: Returns a number of milliseconds passed from the January 1st of 1970 UTC+0.
-The same kind of used in  `new Date(milliseconds)` constructor.
+: Returns the timestamp for the date -- a number of milliseconds passed from the January 1st of 1970 UTC+0.

 `getTimezoneOffset()`
 : Returns the difference between the local time zene and UTC, in minutes: